 Swine Production Seminar Set in Northwest Iowa

-CHEROKEE, Iowa – Pork producers in northwest Iowa are invited to attend a one-day swine production seminar on Tuesday, March 12 in Spirit Lake.
-The program is sponsored by Iowa State University Extension and Outreach, University of Minnesota Extension and Hubbard Feeds.
+CHEROKEE, Iowa – Pork producers in northwest Iowa are invited to attend a one-day swine production seminar on March 30 in Okoboji.
+The program is sponsored by Iowa State University Extension and Outreach, University of Minnesota Extension, Hubbard Feeds and Elanco.

-IPIC was established in 1994 as a coordinated effort of the colleges of Agriculture (now Agriculture and Life Sciences) and Veterinary Medicine at Iowa State.
+IPIC was established in 1994 as a coordinated effort of the colleges of Agriculture (now Agriculture and Life Sciences) and Veterinary Medicine at ISU.
 Its mission is to promote efficient pork production technologies in Iowa, maintain Iowa's pork industry leadership and strengthen rural development efforts.
-IPIC focuses its efforts on programs that are integral and complimentary to Iowa State Extension and Outreach.
+IPIC focuses its efforts on programs that are integral and complementary to ISU Extension and Outreach.
 Through IPIC, Iowa producers receive accurate and timely information to make their operations more efficient and profitable.